Posted on Apr 30, 2020

 AKA Most Important Tasks.
 We like to create ENDLESS to-do lists for a day.
 Most of the time it is unrealistic to complete ALL tasks and if you haven’t completed them, you end up feeling a little down about yourself by the end of the day.

 So before you touch anything (social, emails, laptop), start your day by creating your 3 Most Important Tasks.
-This will help you understand what to prioritise and just to focus on just 3 things makes it more likely to get those done.
-Meaning you will feel all that more productive in the process!
+This will help you understand what to prioritise and allowing yourself to focus on just 3 things makes it more likely to get those done - meaning you will feel all that more productive in the process!
 I like to write the 3 different tasks on 3 separate PostIt’s and put them on my computer screen.
 Once one is done I like to screw it up and physically throw it away.
 It's so therapeutic!
 I also like to do this, give it a try for optimum motivation:

 Create 3 MIT’s before I go to bed, so it’s ready for me in the morning.
 Having a plan for when you start your day will give you clarity and provide some serious focus to accomplish your goals.